rohithill/Best-websites-a-programmer-should-visit/README.md

 - [Learn To Code With Me Podcast](https://learntocodewith.me/podcast/) : A Season by season of tech podcast episodes by Laurence Bradford with topics ranging from Career in Tech to lessons in doing tech business
 - [MS Dev Show](http://msdevshow.com) : Jason Young and Carl Schweitzer talk about the latest in developer news covering topics such as the Azure cloud, Windows, Windows Phone, Visual Studio, and cross-platform development using the Microsoft platform.
 - [React Native Radio](https://devchat.tv/react-native-radio) : A weekly discussion of the tools, techniques, and technologies used to build mobile applications with JavaScript and React.
+- [Soft Skills Engineering](https://softskills.audio/) : A weekly advice podcast for software developers about non-technical topics.
 - [Software Engineering Daily](https://softwareengineeringdaily.com) : A daily technical interview about software topics.
 - [Software Engineering Radio](http://www.se-radio.net) : A podcast targeted at the professional software developer.
 The goal is to be a lasting educational resource, not a newscast.
 - [Syntax](https://syntax.fm) : A Tasty Treats Podcast for Web Developers by Wes Bos & Scott Tolinski.
 - [The Bike Shed](http://bikeshed.fm) : Guests discuss their development experience and challenges with Ruby, Rails, JavaScript, and others.
 - [The Changelog](https://changelog.com/podcast) : A weekly conversation that gets to the heart of open source technologies and the people who create them.
 - [The Cynical Developer](https://cynicaldeveloper.com) : A podcast that aims to help you to improve your development knowledge and career, through explaining the latest and greatest in development technology and providing you with what you need to succeed as a developer.
 Covering Desktop, web and mobile development, mainly around the .Net Stack but often looking into other software and frameworks.
+- [Blockchain Insider by 11:FS](blockchain.global/blockchain-innovation) : Podcast to learn about the Blockchain Technology
+- [Unchained](unchainedpodcast.co) Podcast to learn about the Blockchain Technology
+- [Talk python to me](https://talkpython.fm/) Podcast to learn about Python through interviews and discussions
+- [Python bytes](https://pythonbytes.fm) Podcast to learn about the latest happenings and trends in Python

 ## Building a Simple Compiler/Interpreter